Klodii/dotfiles/.config/nvim/README.md

 # VIM usefull keys
 `^` = `Ctrl`

+Open URL or files
+    - Normal mode: `gx` opens the file or the URL in your default browser

 Movements
     Visual mode: `0` goes to beginning of the line Visual mode: `_` or `^` goes to first non-blank character of the line